Conservatory Cost

 On the construction front, for more light you can choose a fully glazed or lantern conservatory, extra windows or fully glazed sides, and aluminium frames, which are thinner so let more light in.
 Conversely, a tiled roof, dwarf wall, and thicker frames will reduce your light levels.

-If the conservatory is already built, adding blinds to your windows will block out some of the light, and if you have electricity installed into the conservatory you can have lights fitted.
+If the conservatory is already built, adding blinds to your windows will block out some of the light, and if you have electricity installed in the conservatory, you can have lights fitted.

 How does a conservatory compare to a single storey extension?

-A conservatory and an extension are hugely different, so challenging to compare.
-In a nutshell, a conservatory is an addition to your house, at a relatively low cost, and built to make the most of any sunshine and the views of your garden.
+A conservatory and an extension are hugely different, so they are challenging to compare.
+In a nutshell, a conservatory is an addition to your house at a relatively low cost and built to make the most of any sunshine and the views of your garden.

 On the other hand, an extension is an enlargement of your existing house (rather than an addition), so tends to be built in a style in line with the rest of your property.